u-boot/u-boot/tools/binman/entries.rst

 expands to a section containing u-boot-vpl-dtb, u-boot-vpl-bss-pad and u-boot-vpl-dtb

 VPL can access binman symbols at runtime.
-See:

-    'Access to binman entry offsets at run time (symbols)'

-in the binman README for more information.
+See :ref:`binman_fdt`.

 The ELF file 'vpl/u-boot-vpl' must also be available for this to work, since binman uses that to look up symbols to write into the VPL binary.